Whatsapp Icon

 STAGE I LUNG CANCER TREATMENT

 If you have NSCLC stage I, surgery may be the only treatment you need.
 This can be accomplished either by removing the lung lobe that has the tumour (lobectomy), or by removing a smaller portion of the lung (resection of the arm, segmentectomy, or wedge).
-It would also remove at least some lymph nodes in the lung and in the area between the lungs and test for cancer.
+It would also remove at least some lymph nodes in the lung and the area between the lungs and test for cancer.

 After surgery, the removed tissue is tested to see if the surgical specimen (called positive margins) has cancer cells at the edges.
 This could mean that some cancer was left behind, and a second operation will be performed to try to make sure all the cancer is removed.
 This might be followed by chemotherapy as well.
 Another choice might be to use radiation therapy after surgery.